-At Woodcocks’ Well CE (VA) Primary School, we aim to develop pupils who will be physically active and can flourish in a range of different physical activities.
+At Woodcocks’ Well CE (VA) Primary School we are discovering a world of wonder, empowered by God’s spirit.
+We aim to develop pupils who will be physically active and can be aspirational in a range of different physical activities.
 The aims of our PE curriculum are to develop pupils who:

 - Are willing to practise skills in a range of different activities and situations, alone, in small groups and in teams, and to apply these skills in chosen activities to achieve exceptionally high levels of performance;

-- Have and maintain high levels physical fitness;
+- Have and maintain high levels of resilience and physical fitness;

 - Are able to remain physically active for sustained periods of time and have an understanding of the importance of this in promoting long-term health and well-being;

-- Take the initiative and become excellent young leaders, organising and officiating, and evaluating what needs to be done to improve, and motivating and instilling excellent sporting attitudes in others;
+- Take the initiative and become aspiring young leaders, organising and officiating, and evaluating what needs to be done to improve, and motivating and instilling excellent sporting attitudes in others;

 - Employ imagination and creativity in their techniques, tactics and choreography;

-- Are able to improve their own and others’ performance;
+- Are able to improve their own independence and others’ performance;

-- Can work independently for extended periods of time without the need for guidance or support;
+- Can work independently an for extended periods of time without the need for guidance or support;

-- Have a keen interest in PE - a willingness to participate eagerly in every lesson, highly positive attitudes and the ability to make informed choices about engaging fully in extracurricular sport;
+- Have a keen love and interest in PE - a willingness to participate eagerly in every lesson, highly positive attitudes and the ability to make informed choices about engaging fully in extracurricular sport;

 - Can swim at least 25 metres before the end of Year 6 and know how to remain safe in and around water.